For the past 6 years or so, my money strategy has been pretty simple.

 We’ll see.
 Maybe it will be some of the best money I’ve ever spent.
 Or maybe I’ll decide a lot of the splurges aren’t worth it, or I’ll otherwise come way under budget.

 So far, I’ve experienced both.
 To start the month, we added an EveryPlate subscription to our grocery plans, and we’ve loved it so far.
 On the other hand, we tried out a “luxury” gym trial, and felt that paying an extra $100 a month for chandeliers in the lobby was just ridiculous.
 (It turns out the experience of lifting a weight is surprisingly similar wherever you are, even if the locker rooms are lined with rare mahogany wood.)

 The quote I’m living by in 2020:

 Everything in moderation.
 Including moderation.” -Ralph Waldo Emerson

-I take it to mean that the key to happiness lies in balance.
+To me, that means the key to happiness is balance.
 A million dollar home and constant luxury isn’t balance, and neither is endless frugality.